Code of Ethics

 Corrections

-Corrections to AND articles are published when correcting an error or omission that may affect the article's interpretation but where the article's academic integrity remains unaffected (e.g. incorrect captioning of a figure, lack of clear information on funding or author conflicts of interest).
-In addition, AND may also publish a correction to rectify an error in the publication's metadata (e.g., an incorrectly spelled author's name or errors in conflicts of interest, funding or data availability statement).
+Corrections to AND articles are published when it is necessary to correct an error or omission that may affect the article's interpretation but where the article's academic integrity remains unaffected (e.g. incorrect captioning of a figure, lack of clear information on funding or author conflicts of interest).
+AND may also publish a correction to rectify an error in the publication's metadata (e.g., an incorrectly spelt author's name or errors in conflicts of interest, funding or data availability statement).
 Typically, a correction notice appears as a post-publication notice linked to the original AND article, with the following actions:

-Corrections of typographical errors or other minor problems that do not significantly impact the article's scientific integrity, comprehension or indexing will not be published.
+Corrections of typographical errors or other minor problems that do not significantly impact the scientific integrity, comprehension or indexing of the article will not be published.

 Retractions

 As discussed in the COPE Retraction Guidelines, retraction is a mechanism for correcting the literature and informing the academic community about concerns about an article's integrity, validity, or reliability.
-If editors believe unresolved issues in discussions with authors warrant retraction by COPE guidelines AND will retract the paper.
-Authors and institutions may request the retraction of their articles if their reasons meet the retraction criteria.
+If editors believe unresolved issues in discussions with authors warrant retraction by COPE guidelines, AND will retract the article.
+Authors and institutions may request retraction of their articles if their reasons meet the retraction criteria.

 If a severe error (e.g. in analysis or methods) invalidates the conclusions of the article, or if misconduct has occurred in the research or publication, a retraction notice will be issued (e.g. research without the necessary ethical approvals, falsified data, manipulated images, plagiarism, duplicate publication, etc.).
 When the decision is made to retract an article, AND will:

-• The retraction statement will be paginated and available in the journal's online issue.
+- The retraction statement will be paginated and made available in the journal's online issue.